gmc-code/PC-microbit-micropython/docs/radio/radio_examples.rst

                 .. tab-item:: Q1

-                    Modify the code to send "B" if the B button was pressed.
+                    Modify the code to send "B" if the B-button was pressed.

                     .. code-block:: python